 The Sabri Ülker Foundation was established in memory of Sabri Ülker; a doyen of the Turkish Food Industry, and inspired by his philosophy of life.
 The vision of the Foundation is to be an independent and trustworthy contributor to public awareness on food, nutrition and health as a non-profit organization.
 Since its inception Sabri Ülker Foundation pursued this vision through its interactions with many governmental and non-governmental organizations as well as local and international Universities and other educational institutions with the goal of improving public health.

-In order to encourage new scientific research of the highest quality in the area of nutrition, metabolism, and public health, the Foundation has initiated Sabri Ülker Science Award.
-In its international program, the Foundation's goal is to particularly recognize early stage independent scientists who are engaged in highest quality nutrition and metabolism research in all relevant areas.
-In its National program, the Foundation focuses on Nutrition and related educational and practical needs of the Turkish population.
+In order to encourage new and impactful scientific research in the area of nutrition, metabolism and public health, the Foundation has implemented the Sabri Ülker International Science Award.
+This award aims to recognize early stage independent scientists who are engaged in the highest quality of nutrition and metabolism research in all areas that can contribute to future improvements in public health.

 The winner of the 2018 Sabri Ülker Science Award was Asst.
 Prof. Dr. Ömer Yılmaz, lecturer at the Cancer Research Institute of the Massachusetts Institute of Technology (MIT) for his project "Dietary control of stem cells in physiology and disease".
 The award was presented at a ceremony held in conjunction with the second "Metabolism and Life Symposium" that took place at Harvard University Memorial Hall in May, 2018.

 Ali Ülker, Vice President of Yıldız Holding, Prof. Michael Brown and Prof. Joseph Goldstein, Nobel Prize winners in Medicine, and Prof. Gökhan Hotamışlıgil, President of the Sabri Ülker Metabolic Research Center presented the award to the winner.